-Search interest in “cybersecurity” is trending up.
+Search interest in “cybersecurity” is up 276% over 5 years.

-The average cost of a data breach in 2021 was more than $4.2 million—10% higher than in 2019.
+The average cost of a data breach in 2021 was more than $4.2 million — 10% higher than in 2019.

 According to the 2020 Hiscox Cyber Readiness Report, the energy, financial services, manufacturing, pharmaceutical, and technology sectors are the most targeted by cyber criminals.

 Disrupting normal business operations is one of the most common ways cyber criminals attack and extort money from companies.